-The Gospel of Mark is read on the Sundays of Ordinary Time during the second year of the three-year cycle (Year B, which begins on the first Sunday of Advent 2011 and finishes on the feast of Christ the King, in November 2012).
+The Gospel of Mark is read on the Sundays of Ordinary Time during the second year of the three-year cycle (Year B, which begins on the first Sunday of Advent 2017 and finishes on the eve of the corresponding day in November 2018).

 It was written around the year 60 by a Palestinian Jew whose first language was probably Aramaic.
 It is written in simple and popular style, with the unpolished Greek used around the Mediterranean as a common language.